 Continued Operations Instrument (COI)

 The purpose of the Continuing Operations Instrument (COI) is to ensure the availability of funds to provide continuity of service to registrants of new gTLDs should an issue with a registry arise.
-Per Specification 8 of the base Registry Agreement, Registry Operators shall have a Continued Operations Instrument that provides for sufficient financial resources to cover the five critical registry functions in Section 6 of Specification 10, for a determined time period as defined in Section 1 of Specification 8.
+Per Specification 8 of the base Registry Agreement, Registry Operators (ROs) shall have a COI that provides for sufficient financial resources to cover the five critical registry functions in Section 6 of Specification 10, for a determined time period as defined in Section 1 of Specification 8.
 The Registry Agreement (RA) requires that sufficient COI coverage is maintained for a term of six years from contract execution.

 COI Amendment Service

-ICANN will be ensuring sufficiency of COIs as set forth in the Registry Agreement.
-Should ICANN find a COI is insufficiently funded at any time after a gTLD has been delegated, the Registry Operator will be referred to the COI Amendment Service and asked to amend their COI within 60 days.
+ICANN org will ensure sufficiency of COIs as set forth in the RA.
+If found to be insufficiently funded at any time, the RO will be referred to the COI Amendment Service and asked to amend their COI within 60 days.